robertsweetman/module_4/mdbook/src/3_data_product.md

 Activity logging allows auditing of data access requests, logins and even performance behaviour.

 **Industry Standards:**
-We need to document security controls like ISO 27001 (REF: which are the relevant ones) and any cloud compliance certificates i.e. ISO 27018 which is cloud specific (REF:)
+We need to document security controls like ISO 27001 (International Organization for Standardization, 2022) and any cloud compliance certificates i.e. ISO 27018 which is cloud specific (for, 2025)

 ### Flexibility for future Use

 **MCP Server Integration:**
-MCP implementation empowers end-users to ask natural language questions of the data, for example: - "Show me all the healthcare tenders over €1m in value in the last 12 months".
+Model Context Protocol implementation empowers end-users to ask natural language questions of the data, for example: - "Show me all the healthcare tenders over €1m in value in the last 12 months".

-This also enables AI tools to use the data and extrapolate from other calls from user driven AI Assistants returning structured responses which contain references back to their 'source' tenders.
+This also enables other AI Assistants to return structured responses when they decide to get this data to answer a related question.

 **Predictive Analytics and AI:**
 Once enough tender and response data exist this can be used in the ML training to return an overall probability of a successful bid based on historical patterns.

-Another use might be taking the previously submitted winning bids and having AI produce an auto-generated first draft for new responses that takes context from historical successes.
+Another application might be taking the previously submitted winning bids and having AI produce an auto-generated first draft for new responses that takes context from historical successes.

 **Technology Agnostic Design:**
 A more generic architectural approach like containerisation (REF:) for it's ability to be deployed on any cloud, or on-prem.
 We should use open standards for core components like REST API's, using JSON for data internchange and standards like OAuth 2.0 for authentication.